Axiomatic Construction of Hierarchical Clustering in Asymmetric Networks: Extremal ultrametrics

 \section{Extremal ultrametrics}

-Given that we have constructed two admissible methods satisfying axioms (A1)-(A2), the question arises of whether these two constructions are the only possible ones and if not whether they are special in some sense, if any.
-One can find constructions other than reciprocal and nonreciprocal clustering that satisfy axioms (A1)-(A2).
-However, we prove in this section that reciprocal and nonreciprocal clustering are a peculiar pair in that all possible admissible clustering methods are contained between them in a well defined sense.
-To explain this sense properly, observe that since reciprocal chains (see Fig. \ref{fig_reciprocal_path}) are particular cases of nonreciprocal chains (see Fig. \ref{fig_nonreciprocal_path}) we must have that for all pairs of nodes $x,x'$
+Given that we have constructed two admissible methods satisfying axioms (A1)-(A2), the question whether these two constructions are the only possible ones arises and, if not, whether they are special in some sense.
+We will see in Section \ref{sec_intermediate_ultrametrics} that there are constructions other than reciprocal and nonreciprocal clustering that satisfy axioms (A1)-(A2).
+However, we prove in this section that reciprocal and nonreciprocal clustering are a peculiar pair in that all possible admissible clustering methods are contained between them in a well-defined sense.
+To explain this sense properly, observe that since reciprocal chains [cf. Fig. \ref{fig_reciprocal_path}] are particular cases of nonreciprocal chains [cf. Fig. \ref{fig_nonreciprocal_path}] we must have that for all pairs of nodes $x,x'$

-I.e., nonreciprocal clustering distances do not exceed reciprocal clustering distances.
-An important characterization is that any method $\ccalH$ satisfying axioms (A1)-(A2) yields ultrametrics that lie between $u^{NR}_X(x,x')$ and $u^{R}_X(x,x')$ as we formally state next.
+I.e., nonreciprocal ultrametrics do not exceed reciprocal ultrametrics.
+An important characterization is that any method $\ccalH$ satisfying axioms (A1)-(A2) yields ultrametrics that lie between $u_X^{\NR}$ and $u_X^{\R}$ as we formally state in the following generalization of Theorem 18 in \cite{clust-um}.

-\begin{theorem} Consider an admissible clustering method $\ccalH$, that is a clustering method satisfying axioms (A1)-(A2).
-For arbitrary given network $N=(X,A_X)$ denote by $(X,u_X)=\ccalH(X,A_X)$ the outcome of $\ccalH$ applied to $N$.
+\begin{theorem} Consider an admissible clustering method $\ccalH$ satisfying axioms (A1)-(A2).
+For an arbitrary given network $N=(X,A_X)$ denote by $(X,u_X)=\ccalH(N)$ the output of $\ccalH$ applied to $N$.
 Then, for all pairs of nodes $x,x'$

-where $u^{NR}_X(x,x')$ and $u^{R}_X(x,x')$ denote the nonreciprocal and reciprocal ultrametrics as defined by \eqref{eqn_nonreciprocal_clustering} and \eqref{eqn_reciprocal_clustering}, respectively. \end{theorem}
+where $u^{\NR}_X(x,x')$ and $u^{\R}_X(x,x')$ denote the nonreciprocal and reciprocal ultrametrics as defined by \eqref{eqn_nonreciprocal_clustering} and \eqref{eqn_reciprocal_clustering}, respectively. \end{theorem}